 Evaluate crop insurance options in cases of increased risk of brittle snap (susceptible fields or hybrids).

-An important hybrid trait that can help growers manage brittle snap risk is Pioneer’s brittle stalk score.
-Pioneer® brand hybrids are rated on a 1 to 9 scale, with 9 indicating least risk of brittle snap injury and 1 indicating the highest risk.
+Pioneer® brand corn products are rated on a 1 to 9 scale, with 9 indicating least risk of brittle snap injury and 1 indicating the highest risk.
 The score reflects research and field experiences of a hybrid’s tendency and frequency of brittle snap injury during conditions of rapid growth.
 The score combines a hybrid’s tendencies for breakage at both the early (V5 to V8) and near tassel (two weeks before VT to R1) window of susceptibility.

 The scores are the combination of data from plots subjected to artificial brittle snap and observations following natural severe wind damage.
 Hybrids are scored relative to bench-mark hybrids with a known brittle snap response.
 Thus, the brittle snap score provides a relative indication of risk of injury.
 Hybrids with lower scores – 2, 3 or 4 – have shown a greater incidence and severity of brittle snap injury.
 Scores of 5 or 6 indicate a moderate risk, while scores of 7, 8 or 9 indicate a limited risk of brittle snap injury.

 Scores reflect the current assessment of a hybrid’s brittle snap tendencies.
 During the life cycle of a hybrid, the brittle snap score, as with all agronomic trait scores, may be adjusted up or down on the basis of continuing experience.
-Pioneer’s goal is to accurately reflect the risk of brittle snap across most experiences.
+The goal of hybrid ratings is to accurately reflect the risk of brittle snap across most experiences.
 The brittle stalk scores do not reflect injury enhanced by or due to interactions with growth regulator herbicides such as 2,4-D, dicamba and clopyralid.

 Unfortunately, all hybrids under the right environmental conditions and sufficient wind speeds can suffer brittle snap damage.
 There are no hybrids completely resistant to brittle snap, just as there are no hybrids resistant to hail, flood or many other weather-related causes of crop loss.